dcsoft-yyf/JIEJIE.NET/README.md

     return msg;
 }
 ```
-At there,the code `var str = "Yuan_yong_fu_dao_ci_yi_you";` just let DC.NET Protector know the owner method need change.case sensitive.
+At there,the code `var str = "Yuan_yong_fu_dao_ci_yi_you";` just let DC.NET Protector know the owner method need change, the value is case sensitive.
-My new tool can change this call stack to this:
+My tool can change this call stack to this:
 ```
 mscorlib!System.String.CtorCharArray( char[] )
 SampleWinApp2!DCSoft.Common.InnerAssemblyHelper20210315.CloneStringCrossThead_Thread()